What to See, Do and Eat at the Palace of Fine Arts With Kids

 Family photos: with its ancient ruin picturesque décor that still screams “only in San Francisco,” the Palace of Fine Arts is often chosen for formal or important photo shoots.
 Head there for your holiday cards this year.
 Your relatives across the country won’t believe it.

-Lunch spots: restaurants are in short supply around the Palace of Fine Arts but the Exploratorium café packs a neat selection of organic snacks and light meals.
-If the kids are dying for a treat (or say, you need some quiet time), head to Chestnut Street for a cup of frozen yogurt at Tutti Melon.
+Lunch spots: restaurants are in short supply directly around the Palace of Fine Arts but there’s plenty to eat if you’re willing to walk a few blocks down.
+If the kids are dying for a treat (or say, you need some quiet time), head to Chestnut Street for smacking ice cream sandwich from Over the Moon.

 Cost: Cost is completely dependent on the activities you do and day you wish to come.
 For a more economical day, stick to picnics, parks, and free-entry days.